1954 Artist Curator

 In 1972 Halpern was one of the four founders of the Collective for Living Cinema in New York City, an organization largely dedicated to showing new and classical avant-garde work.
 The Collective continued for more than a decade.

-She moved to Los Angeles in 1974, where in 1975 she began to attend U.C.L.A.
-(B.A. and M.F.A.
+She moved to Los Angeles in 1974 and in 1975 she began to attend UCLA (B.A. and M.F.A.
 Film Production).
 While there she took classes from Professors Teshome Gabriel, Edgar Brokaw, painter Jim Doolin and Dante scholars Franco Betti and Franco Masciandaro.
-She also Assistant Taught sound design and rerecording, working first with with Bill Adams, then with master sound mixer Richard Portman.
+She also was a teaching assistant for sound design and rerecording, working first with Bill Adams and eventually with master sound mixer Richard Portman.
 Her fellow filmmakers in school at the time included Michael Miner, Alex Cox, Abbe Wool, Ramon Menendez, Barbara McCullough and Ben Caldwell.

-At U.C.L.A. she met filmmaker and scholar William Moritz, who encouraged Halpern to join with Beverly and Pat O'Neill, David and Diana Wilson, Roberta Friedman, Grahame Weinbren and a few others to form the Los Angeles Independent Film Oasis, an artist-run, non-profit, film exhibition series (1975-1980) hosted initially at the Haymarket at McArthur Park, briefly at U.S.C., later at L.A.I.C.A. and eventually downtown on Traction.
+At UCLA she met filmmaker and scholar William Moritz, who encouraged Halpern to join with Beverly and Pat O'Neill, David and Diana Wilson, Roberta Friedman, Grahame Weinbren and a few others to form the Los Angeles Independent Film Oasis, an artist-run, non-profit, film exhibition series (1975-1980) hosted initially at the Haymarket at McArthur Park, briefly at USC, then at LAICA and eventually downtown on Traction.

 In 1992 she completed her feature film FALLING LESSONS, an exploded narrative, called by Kevin Thomas in the Los Angeles Times "a stunningly sensual, life-affirming experience".